Pranav4399/EventMaps/README.md

 ## 🚀 About Me
 I'm a Frontend developer based out of india and have a special liking for maps and the geospatial domain which ultimately led me to work on this project.
-Hope this works serves you well in finding any events happening near you on a mundane saturday evening.
+Hope this work serves you well in finding any events happening near you on a mundane saturday evening.
 Cheers.